Objective: Support economies and industries 4.0 efforts to lead an inclusive transition to the production landscape of the future

-The Country Readiness project has launched a new diagnostic tool, benchmarking framework, and dataset to build awareness on the key levers and factors required to transform production systems, help decision-makers assess the extent to which their country is “ready” and positioned to shape and benefit from the changing nature of production, catalyse public-private sector dialogue, and inform the development of joint actions and modern industrial strategies.
-In 2018, the project will release additional tools, including a transition framework to help governments design new strategies in collaboration with the private sector, civil society, and academia.
-Country engagement activities, such as multi-stakeholder workshops, national deep dives, and regional collaboration efforts, are underway to catalyse multi-stakeholder dialogue and action to transition to future realities
+Launched in 2018, Readiness for the Future of Production is a new diagnostic tool, a benchmarking framework and dataset to build awareness of the key levers and factors required to transform production systems, help decision-makers assess the extent to which their country is “ready” and positioned to shape and benefit from the changing nature of production, catalyse public-private sector dialogue, and inform the development of joint actions and modern industrial strategies.

 To learn more and engage in this project, please contact firstname.lastname@example.org